Sergio García: PGA Tour

-2017: First major championship win

 In February 2017, García completed a wire-to-wire victory at the Omega Dubai Desert Classic for his first European Tour title in over three years.
 The victory was García's 12th of his European Tour career, as he finished three strokes ahead of Henrik Stenson.
 The victory moved García back inside the top-10 and after the win García said "Hopefully it will be the beginning of a great year."

-2017 Masters win

 On 9 April 2017, in his 74th major championship, García broke through and won the Masters Tournament with victory on the first sudden-death playoff hole against Justin Rose.
 García became the third Spanish player to win the Masters, after Seve Ballesteros and José María Olazábal.
 The victory also came on what would have been Ballesteros' 60th birthday.

 García shot rounds of 71-69-70 over the first three rounds to enter the final round at six-under par and in the co-lead with Rose, who played together in the final group.
 This represented García's second career 54-hole lead/co-lead at a major championship, after the 2007 Open Championship.
 García began the final round strongly, with two birdies on his opening three holes and he forged a three shot lead early on.
 Rose came back though and following bogeys on the 10th and 11th for García, Rose opened up a two shot lead.

 The 13th hole was then pivotal, as García scrambled a par and Rose missed a short birdie putt to keep the gap at two shots.
 García would then birdie the next hole and eagle the par five 15th to tie Rose with three holes remaining.
 They then both hit their tee shots at the 16th close, but only Rose converted, to again lead by one.
 Rose however would make a mistake at the 17th, leading to a dropped shot and meaning both players were tied going up the 72nd hole.
 Both players hit their approach shots close on the 18th green, but Rose burnt the lip with his birdie putt.
-García had a five-foot putt to win the tournament in regulation play but pushed it right resulting in a playoff as both players finished level on 9-under-par after 72 holes.
+García had a five-foot putt to win the tournament in regulation play but missed it right resulting in a playoff as both players finished level on 9-under-par after 72 holes.

 Playing the 18th hole again, Rose hit his tee shot into the pine straw, meaning his second shot was blocked off by trees, so could only advance his ball 50 yards or so.
 He played his third to a similar area of the green he had during regulation play.
 García fired his approach to within twelve feet.
 Rose's putt for par then missed on the left side of the hole, leaving García with two putts for the win.
-He only needed one, as he holed his birdie putt for his first major championship.
+He only needed one, as he holed his birdie putt for his only major championship.